vipulpathak113/FrontendInterviewQuestions/README.md

 - **Event loop**: JS is a single threaded language and synchronous and using event loop it can heavy loaded in event loop.
   An event loop is something that pulls stuff out of the queue and places it onto the function execution stack whenever the function stack becomes empty.

   Callbackque(Macrotask queue) - setTimeOut,setIntervals
   JobQueue(Microtask queue) - Promise thenables,Mutation observer --> executes before callback queue

   Event loop checks b/w callstack and queue , if callstack is empty and queue has elements then it pop from queue and push in callstack

 - **Event delegation**:
-  The idea is that if we have a lot of elements handled in a similar way, then instead of assigning a handler to each of them – we put a single handler on their common ancestor.
+  The idea is that if we have a lot of elements handled in a similar way,then instead of assigning a handler to each of them – we put a single handler on their common ancestor.

 - **Event bubbling** (by default on event handler) :
   When an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other ancestors.

   - **event.stopPropagation()** stops the move upwards, but on the current element all other handlers will run.
-  - **stopImmediatePropagation()** To stop the bubbling and prevent handlers on the current element from running,.
-After it no other handlers exec
+  - **stopImmediatePropagation()** To stop the bubbling and prevent handlers on the current element from running.
+After it no other handlers will be executed.

 - **Event capturing** :
   Opposite of bubbling.